Loading

 Let’s look at two ways of deducting telecommunications costs from your tax return:

-1. As an employee, you can claim 20 per cent of your personal phone bill as income-related expenses (Werbungskosten), and enter up to 20 Euros per month.
+1. As an employee, you can claim 20 percent of your personal phone bill as income-related expenses (Werbungskosten), and enter up to 20 Euros per month.
 However, this upper limit does not include one-off expenses such as repairs or purchases.

 2. Another option is to provide evidence of the internet and telephone costs incurred.
 In this case, you’ll need to investigate exactly what percentage of your smartphone and internet use have been for professional purposes and private use.